 But it’s not just the quality of sleep that’s at risk – alcohol can also give you vivid dreams, including nightmares, plus some people are more likely to sleepwalk too.
 This doesn’t apply to everyone, so don’t panic, but the general point is that if you think alcohol helps you sleep better, think again.

 6: Sleep fact: Most people experience the effects of sleep deprivation after 24 hours

-The CDC also warns how dangerous it can be to drive if you have been awake for 24 hours, with reaction times and decision-making becoming severely impaired, similar to the effects of drunk driving when over the legal limit.
+The CDC also warns how dangerous it can be to drive if you've been awake for 24 hours.
+Reaction times and decision-making become severely impaired, similar to the effects of drunk-driving.

 7: Sleep myth: Older people need less sleep

-As we get older, we experience changes in our circadian rhythm, the natural process that controls our sleep-wake cycle and influences when we feel sleepy and when we feel alert.
-While older people still need between seven to nine hours of sleep a night, depending on their age and health, it may feel as if they are getting less, as they experience more broken sleep, due to health conditions and hormonal disruption such as during menopause.
+As we get older, we experience changes in our circadian rhythm, the process that controls our sleep-wake cycle.
+While older people still need between seven to nine hours of sleep a night, depending on age and health, it may feel as if they are getting less.

-8. Sleep fact: Falling asleep can take up to 20 minutes
+8. Sleep fact: Falling asleep takes up to 20 minutes